College NOW! & Concurrent Enrollment

 - Utilize Internet Explorer or Mozilla Firefox web browsers.
 Do not use Safari.

-Submission of a special admission form is REQUIRED for each semester/term you plan to attend as a high school student.
+Submission of a College NOW!/Concurrent Enrollment Special Admission Form is REQUIRED for each semester/term you plan to attend as a high school student.

 Consult with your high school counselor for recommendations and approval of degree-applicable COC course(s) to enroll in.